-Data Information Data is raw, unprocessed facts and figures.
-Information is processed, organized, structured or presented data.
-Data is used as input to process for the computer system.
-Information is the output of processed data.
+Data Information Data is raw, unprocessed facts and Information is processed, organized, figures. structured or presented data.
+Data is used as input to process for the Information is the output of processed computer system. data.
 Data does not depend on information.
 Information depends on data.
-Data does not have any meaning and useful until it is organized.
-Information can be meaningful and useful when it is organized by data.
-Data is always correct - it is a piece of truth, a thing that has happened.
-Information is processed or derived from data that can be wrong.
-Example of data: Each student's examination marks is one part of data.
-Example of information: The average marks of a class or of the entire college is information that can be derived from the given data.
+Data does not have any meaning and Information can be meaningful and useful until it is organized. useful when it is organized by data.
+Data is always correct - it is a piece of Information is processed or derived truth, a thing that has happened. from data that can be wrong.
+Example of data: Example of information: Example of data: Each student's examination marks is one part of data.
+The average marks of a class or of the entire college is information that can be derived from the given data.